 Activate the 2-Stage Deployment

-In OutSystems PaaS, this option can be found in the environment management console by selecting the 'Administration' tab, tap 'Environment Configuration', and check 'Enable 2-Stage Deploy' option.
+In OutSystems PaaS: the 2-stage deployment is managed in Service Center, the management console of the environment.
+Go to the 'Administration' tab, choose 'Environment Configuration', and check the 'Enable 2-Stage Deploy' option.